remsens-lim/remsens_bib/README.md

 # How to edit:
   1. Please use JabRef or a plain text editor to edit the file.
 Other editors such as KBibTeX mess the file up by adding too many {} and "" in weird places.
-  2. Always add the abstract, and some key words would be good as well.
+  2. Always add the abstract, and some key words (separated by comma, not semicolon) would be good as well.
 Example key words would be radar, lidar, retrieval, dust, microphysics, CDNC, Arctic,...
   3. The key is FirstAuthorYYYY, and if several papers fulfill this requirement, please use a,b,c
   4. Use journal abbreviations.
 JabRef has a button to "toggle abbreviation" next to the journal name field.
   5. For JabRef to recognize more journals, set it up to use "additional_journal_abbreviations.txt" as external file in Options --> manage journal abbreviations